qt-learning/QML-for-Beginners-Challenges/README.md

 Apply best practices and design patterns to create maintainable, efficient QML applications.

+#### QML Fluid Elements and Animations Challenge (coming soon)

+Explore fluid UI design and animations by using states, transitions, and animations in QML.

 #### QML Debugging Basics with Qt Creator Challenge (coming soon)

-Leaen the core tools and debugging techniques in Qt Creator to efficiently identify and resolve issues in QML applications.
+Learn the core tools and debugging techniques in Qt Creator to efficiently identify and resolve issues in QML applications.

 ## Getting Started